 He stopped and turned to regard her, expression devoid of emotion.
 "Why?"

 Ah, so she was lonely.
 Judging by her current condition, she wasn't the type to last long solo.
-In his experience, kunoichi were never good solo players on the battlefield.
+In his limited experience with the opposite gender, kunoichi were never good solo players on the battlefield.
 Even Tayuya, who'd been decently formidable, was nothing special at the end of the day.
 She hadn't even been able to put up a fight when he'd decided to kill her.